FianuD/UdacityProject3-Classic-Arcade-Game-Clone/README.md

 ### How to run the game?

-Download the repository in your computer, unzip the file and open "index.html" to play the game.
+Download the repository in your computer, unzip the file and open "index.html" in your browser to play the game.

 ### How to play?